Still Photography and Permits On US and California Public Land

 including editorial, stock, calendar, greeting card, and

 fine art.
-Some agencies even include images made for a
+Some agencies even claim to include images to be

-In contrast, most US federal agencies base permit
+In contrast, most federal agencies base permit requirements

-requirements on the activity’s impact rather than on
+on the activity’s impact rather than on commercial

-commercial intent, and accordingly require permits only when
+intent, and accordingly require permits only when the

 Many regulations that cover commercial filming and

-photography were written for motion picture and television
+photography were obviously written for motion picture and

 Commercial filming, and to a lesser extent, commercial